-During the years ended November 30, 2021 and 2020, food processing, distribution and retail revenues represented 24% and 21% of consolidated revenues, respectively.
+During both the years ended November 30, 2022 and 2021, food processing, distribution and retail revenues represented 24% of consolidated revenues.

-- The Company earns revenues from producing a variety of food products: Food processing revenues are recognized when goods have been delivered to end-users or when significant risks and rewards of ownership have been transferred to distributors or retailers. - Distribution revenues: The Company earns revenue from distributing food and restaurant supplies to its Valentine and Casa Grecque locations.
-Revenues are recognized once the goods have been delivered to the franchise location. - Retail revenue: The Company earns revenue from the sale of products in retail stores.
+- The Company earns revenues from producing a variety of food products: Food processing revenues are recognized when goods have been delivered to end-users. - Distribution revenues: The Company generates revenue from its distribution centers that serve primarily the Valentine, Casa Grecque and Küto Comptoir à Tartares franchises.
+Revenues are recognized once the goods have been delivered to the franchise location.

+Retail revenue: The Company earns revenue from the sale of products in retail stores.
 Retail revenue is recognized when the customer takes control of the product, which usually occurs upon shipment or receipt of the goods by the customer, depending on the specific terms of the agreement.